Are you shopping for cookware but can’t decide between All-Clad and HexClad?

 All HexClad cookware is induction-compatible.
 Each piece has a magnetized steel base, which is necessary for induction cooking.

-All-Clad’s stainless steel clad collections (D3, D5, and Copper Core), the Fusiontec ceramic collection, and the HA1 hard-anodized collection are all induction-compatible.
+All-Clad’s stainless steel clad collections (D3, D5, and Copper Core) and the HA1 hard-anodized collection are all induction-compatible.

 Essentials, which is the most affordable of All-Clad’s offerings, is not induction-compatible.